 PFAS

-Our patented process involves heating the impacted soils, in situ or ex situ, to temperatures between 300 and 400°C and maintaining the elevated temperatures for up to two weeks.
+Our patented process involves heating the impacted soils, in situ or ex situ, to temperatures between 300 and 650°C and maintaining the elevated temperatures for up to two weeks.
 The process is safe and remarkably effective.

 Projects

-The Department of Defense, through its Environmental Security Technology Certification Program (ESTCP), previously awarded TRS and its collaborators two projects, each focused on the thermal treatment of PFAS-impacted soil: in situ thermal treatment in the vadose zone and ex situ treatment of soil piles.
+The DoD, through its Environmental Security Technology Certification Program (ESTCP), previously awarded TRS and its collaborators two projects, each focused on the

 Thermal Treatment of PFAS in Soil – TRS applied its FlexHeater® TCH service to soil at a fire training site at Beale Air Force Base to reduce PFOA and PFOS levels below U.S. EPA RSLs (126 μg/kg).
 View the case study